ibm-cloud-docs/EventStreams/messagehub123.md

 ## Common scenarios
 {: iam_scenarios}

-Here are some common {{site.data.keyword.messagehub}} scenarios and the permissions you need to grant:
+Here are some common {{site.data.keyword.messagehub}} scenarios and the permissions you need to grant in each case:

 Producer to some topics (same for idempotent):
-* Reader on the cluster resourceType
+* Reader role on the cluster resourceType
-* Writer on each topic resourceType and topic name resource
+* Writer role on each topic resourceType and topic name resource

 Transactional producer:
 * same as producer
-* Writer on txnid resourceType and transaction id resource
+* Writer role on txnid resourceType and transaction ID resource
-* Reader on group resourceType and group id resource
+* Reader role on group resourceType and group ID resource

 Consumer (no group):
-* Reader on the cluster resourceType
+* Reader role on the cluster resourceType
-* Reader on each topic resourceType and topic name resource
+* Reader role on each topic resourceType and topic name resource

 Consumer with group:
-* same as consumer
+* Same as consumer
-* Reader on group resourceType and group id resource
+* Reader role on group resourceType and group ID resource

 Create or delete topic:
-* Reader on the cluster resourceType
+* Reader role on the cluster resourceType
-* Manager on each topic resourceType and topic name resource
+* Manager role on each topic resourceType and topic name resource

 Delete consumer group:
-* Reader on the cluster resourceType
+* Reader role on the cluster resourceType
-* Manager on group resourceType and group id resource
+* Manager role on group resourceType and group ID resource

-List groups/topics/offsets, Describe group/topic/broker configs
+List groups, topics and offsets and describe group, topic, and broker configurations
-* Reader on the cluster resourceType
+* Reader role on the cluster resourceType